ntwiles/nala/README.md

 ## `read` keyword

-The `read` keyword is a method by which a new constant variable can be declared and initialized with user input:
+The `read` keyword will get input from the console, treated as a String type.

 ```
 print 'Please enter your name'